torvalds/linux/Documentation/admin-guide/sysctl/vm.rst

 various heuristics to avoid wasting CPU cycles if it detects that proactive compaction is not being effective.

+Setting the value above 80 will, in addition to lowering the acceptable level of fragmentation, make the compaction code more sensitive to increases in fragmentation, i.e. compaction will trigger more often, but reduce fragmentation by a smaller amount.
+This makes the fragmentation level more stable over time.

 Be careful when setting it to extreme values like 100, as that may cause excessive background compaction activity.